Locally Weighted Ensemble Clustering: Introduction

 Aiming to address the aforementioned problem, in this paper, we propose a novel ensemble clustering approach based on ensemble-driven cluster uncertainty estimation and local weighting strategy.
 The overall process of our approach is illustrated in Fig.~\ref{fig:flowchart}.
 We take advantage of the ensemble diversity at the cluster-level and integrate the cluster uncertainty and validity into a locally weighted scheme to enhance the consensus performance.
 A cluster can be viewed as a local region in the corresponding base clustering.
 Without needing access to the data features, in our work, the uncertainty of each cluster is estimated with regard to the cluster labels in the entire ensemble based on an entropic criterion.
 In particular, given a cluster, we investigate its uncertainty by considering how the objects inside this cluster are grouped in the multiple base clusterings.
 Based on cluster uncertainty estimation, an ensemble-driven cluster index (ECI) is then presented to measure the reliability of clusters.
 In this paper, we argue that the crowd of diverse clusters in the ensemble can provide an effective indication for evaluating each individual cluster.
 By evaluating and weighting the clusters in the ensemble via the ECI measure, we further present the concept of locally weighted co-association (LWCA) matrix, which incorporates local adaptivity into the conventional co-association (CA) matrix and serves as a summary for the ensemble of diverse clusters.
 Finally, to achieve the final clustering result, we propose two novel consensus functions, termed locally weighted evidence accumulation (LWEA) and locally weighted graph partitioning (LWGP), respectively, with the diversity of clusters exploited and the local weighting strategy incorporated.

-For clarity, we summarize the main contributions of this paper as follows: \begin{itemize} \item We propose to estimate the uncertainty of clusters by considering the distribution of all cluster labels in the ensemble using an entropic criterion, which requires no access to the original data features and makes no assumptions on the data distribution. \item We present an ensemble-driven cluster validity index to evaluate and weight the clusters in the ensemble, which provides an indication of reliability at the cluster-level and plays a crucial role in the local weighting scheme. \item We propose two novel consensus functions to construct the final clusterings based on ensemble-driven cluster uncertainty estimation and local weighting strategy. \item Extensive experiments have been conducted on a variety of real-world datasets, which demonstrate that the proposed ensemble clustering approach outperforms the state-of-the-art approaches in terms of both clustering accuracy and efficiency. \end{itemize}
+For clarity, we summarize the main contributions of this paper as follows: \begin{itemize} \item We propose to estimate the uncertainty of clusters by considering the distribution of all cluster labels in the ensemble using an entropic criterion, which requires no access to the original data features and makes no assumptions on the data distribution. \item We present an ensemble-driven cluster validity index to evaluate and weight the clusters in the ensemble, which provides an indication of reliability at the cluster-level and plays a crucial role in the local weighting scheme. \item We propose two novel consensus functions to construct the final clusterings based on ensemble-driven cluster uncertainty estimation and local weighting strategy. \item Extensive experiments have been conducted on a variety of real-world datasets, which demonstrate the superiority of the proposed ensemble clustering approach in terms of both clustering quality and efficiency. \end{itemize}

 The rest of the paper is organized as follows.
 The related work is reviewed in Section~\ref{sec:related_work}.
 The background knowledge about entropy and ensemble clustering is introduced in Section~\ref{sec:preliminary}.
 The proposed ensemble clustering approach based on cluster uncertainty estimation and local weighting strategy is described in Section~\ref{sec:framework}.
 The experimental results are reported in Section~\ref{sec:experiment}.
 Finally, we conclude the paper in Section~\ref{sec:conclusion}.